 Perhaps the easiest way to obtain a rental is to buy a primary residence, live in it for at least a year, then convert it into a rental.
 You move out, rent the home, then rent or buy a separate residence.
 You keep your lower interest rate, since you originally acquired it as an owner–occupied residence.
 It’s much easier to cash flow a property with this method.

 What are today’s investment property rates?

-Rates change all the time, so contacting lenders online is the quickest way to get a fist full of rates to compare.Verify your investment property mortgage options (Oct 15th, 2018)
+Rates change all the time, so contacting lenders online is the quickest way to get a fist full of rates to compare.Show me today's rates (Jan 19th, 2022)